Posts with the Tag Interop:

 A part of a modern-ish square building, partly clinker brick, partly concrete pillars with glass behin them, holding a portico saying “Edward St. John Learning and Teaching Center“.

-This is where the northern spring Interop 2025 will take place during the next few days; the meeting is hosted by the University of Maryland.
+This is where the northern spring Interop 2025 will take place over the next few days; the meeting is hosted by the University of Maryland.

 A bit more than six months after the Malta Interop, the people working on the Virtual Observatory are congregating again to discuss what everyone has done about VO matters and what they are planning to do in the next few months.